ChangWan723/ChangWan723.github.io/_posts/CSLN/ProjectMana/2023-10-01-Software-Project-Management-and-Secure-Development.md

 ---
 title: Software Project Management and Secure Development
 date: 2023-10-01 17:55:00 +0530
-categories: [(CS) Learning Note, Software Project Management and Secure Development]
+categories: [(CS) Learning Note, Software Project Management]
 tags: [computer science, software engineering, project management]
 pin: false
+published: false
 ---

 This module is for undertaking large software projects.
 It introduces the high-level strategies required for managing projects from their genesis to completion.